-- (3) axle bolt - (4) axle pinch bolts
+- (3) axle pinch bolts - (4) front axle bolt

-- 5. Remove the front axle shaft (5) and the wheel. - Avoid depressing the brake lever when the wheel is off the motorcycle.
+- 5. Remove the front axle shaft (5), wheel and side collars. - Avoid depressing the brake lever when the wheel is off the motorcycle.
 This will force the caliper pistons out of the cylinders.
 The result will be loss of brake fluid.
 If this occurs, the brake system will require service.
 See your Honda dealer for this service.